jacob-hackney/server-diagnostic/README.md

 myHub.addServer("server.js", "http://localhost:3000");
 ```

+**The server added must have a /testpath route or respond to any request.
+The ServerHub class will not test if it meets the requirements.**

 ### Remove server method

 This is just the opposite of the addServer method.
 There is not a URL parameter, just a filePath parameter for this method. \